Strainz Product FAQ

 - Other cannabinoids (such as cannabicyclol (CBL), cannabielsoin (CBE), cannabitriol (CBT) and other miscellaneous types

-Cannabidiol, or “CBD” for short, is a natural compound that is derived from the leaves, stalks, and flowers of hemp or marijuana cannabis plants.
-CBD is one of many cannabinoids produced by the plant and is widely accepted as non-intoxicating, meaning it doesn’t cause the “high” most people associate with marijuana.
-CBD is considered the second most prevalent of the active ingredients of cannabis plants after Tetrahydrocannabinol (“THC”), the primary psychotropic cannabinoid.
+Cannabidiol, or “CBD” for short, is a natural compound derived from the leaves, stalks, and flowers of hemp or cannabis plants.
+CBD is one of many cannabinoids produced by hemp and cannabis and is widely accepted as non-intoxicating, meaning it doesn’t cause the “high” most people associate with cannabis.
+CBD is considered the second most prevalent of the active ingredients of cannabis plants after Tetrahydrocannabinol, the primary psychotropic cannabinoid.

 Hemp and marijuana are different varieties of the same species of plant, Cannabis sativa L. They are scientifically different and cultivated in different ways.
 Hemp is a tall, slender fibrous plant similar to flax or kenaf.